It's never too late to work on your professional resolutions.

 If you are like most people (according to the research by the University of Scranton, only eight percent of people achieve their New Year's resolutions), chances are you had the best intentions in the beginning of the year.
 Those intentions have probably been overcome by urgent tasks, fire-drills and the routine flow of your daily life.

 Begin with taking a hard look at the career goals you have set for yourself.
-Are they still relevant – and do they light a fire under you?
+Are they still relevant for your career path – and do they light a fire under you?

 The easiest way to illustrate this is with an example.
 Perhaps one of your work goals for the year was to be promoted to a manager-level position.
 Let's say that over the course of the year you have had an opportunity to assume some of the manager-level duties and responsibilities, and the experience has taught you that you are not as prepared for the promotion as you had once thought.
 Your original goal or timeline may need to be revised.